 “Several”–like half way through the life of the patent!
 Having “perfected” the product, now Illinois exclusively licenses the invention to a company to “develop” the product.
 What does “develop” mean here?
 Does it mean that cornboard wasn’t developed before?
 That the patent failed to teach the invention in a usable form?
 Or does “develop” mean more like “create a demand for” cornboard?
 Or is it that cornboard is just a material in search of products, and the job of the company was to pick at least one product, any product, and make and sell it using cornboard?
 It’s difficult to say without a look at the licensing agreement.
 In a sense, AUTM’s story here merely recites the standard narrative–that of invention, patent, and product development–and substitutes that narrative for whatever it was that was supposed to happen.
 Rather than provide the details just when that would be helpful, AUTM obscures the details and replaces them with an abstract narrative.
 We are left wondering–why did Illinois grant an exclusive license to a company that was able then to “disappear”?
 Who was communicating with the company as part of the transfer of the technology?
 After a couple of years of no progress, why did Illinois leave the license in place?
 Why wait four years?

 Here is another practice tip–if you are going to grant an exclusive license (likely the easy way out, but generally foolish for a university), then stay on that license–every month, if not every week.
 There’s no way that anyone should grant an exclusive license and then wink out about it for four years, especially for something like cornboard, which was already developed as a material.
 All you had to do was make product and start selling–and there’s the disjunction between inventing and selling.
 It is not about “developing” the invention to the point that it can be used–it is about breaking into an existing market with something that uses cornboard rather than any other material.
 Unless cornboard can do something those other materials cannot, then you are up against incumbents with nothing distinctive except a different material among hundreds of possible materials.
-Steven Blank in Seven Steps to the Epiphany says a startup needs to outspend incumbents 7 to 1 to make a dent in their market share.
+Steven Blank in The Four Steps to the Epiphany says a startup needs to outspend incumbents 7 to 1 to make a dent in their market share.
 It’s not about “developing” anything other than a market presence, preferably with something that gives the startup’s product something distinctive that customers will prefer.

 Meanwhile, Lane Segerstrom, an entrepreneur, meets up with some investors from the disappeared company, and the investors, having lost money, want to get some back, so they ask Segerstrom to look at the assets of their disappeared company (apparently, they didn’t want to put in the money to keep the company going–how much was that?) and Segerstrom finds the Illinois patent license.
 By 2009, the patent has only six years left.